MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 **Development Overhead:**
 - CSS adjustments were constantly required with each page addition
-- Layout bugs were constantly found by the team and users as it was easy to mistype or forget a closing `</td>` tag.
+- Layout bugs were constantly found by the team and users as it was easy to mistype or forget a closing table tag.
 When the entire page is unformatted table tags it is not worth upkeep.

 **User Pain Points:**
 - Many users complained of not seeing content because it was either overflow: hidden, off-screen, or required scrolling horizontally